Last Updated on by

-Front and rear dashboard cameras have become a popular device for the daily driver.
+Front and rear dashboard cameras have become a popular device for the daily driver in both the US Canada and the UK.
 Most of the dash cams record looking out the front windshield of a vehicle, however many people don't realize that there are also rear dual lens dash cams that look out the back.
-Dash cams are a great new technology and investing in one can help protect you from fraud or any potential liability..
+Dash cams are a great new technology and investing in one can help protect you from fraud or any potential liability.

 Some of the best front dash cams record inside a vehicle, but there are others that have been designed to be positioned on the rear window to catch anything that is of interest behind you.
 Today we are going to review both options and share our thoughts on the best one for your car.
 Rear and front dash cams come in different sizes, price range, specifications, and shapes.

 Looking for the best front and rear dual camera, dash cam for your car?
 Check out of full review guide of Garmin Dash Cam Review.